Frank Farrell (rugby league): Death and legacy

-Says Terry Williams in Through Blue Eyes, his history of the Newtown team: "[Farrell] was no saint, but his flaws made him all the more loved.
-Bumper neither sought nor claimed perfection, but the qualities he brought to Newtown on and off the field added lustre to the game and the club and helped make Newtown what it is today.
-Frank Farrell passed away in 1985, but he had entered the pantheon of Bluebag Legends well before then and remains the ultimate Newtown icon."
-His death notice in the Sydney Morning Herald described Frank Farrell as "The Greatest Bluebag of All".

 Farrell's grandson Jack Elsegood became a prominent rugby league footballer as well.

 In 2008, Rugby League's centenary year in Australia, Farrell was named at prop forward in both the NSW Police and Newtown Jets Teams of the Century.
 He was named captain in the Newtown Team.

 Farrell's name was immortalised in Farrell Avenue, Darlinghurst.
-He was further immortalised by Sydney folk punk rockers The Rumjacks in their song "Sober and Godless."
+He was also mentioned by Sydney folk punk rockers The Rumjacks in their song "Sober and Godless."
 In the song, from the album of the same name, the singer recounts how "I could dead-lift a barrel, / Flog the arse off 'Bumper' Farrell..."